 3.1 AFFECTED PRODUCTS

-Siemens reports the following versions of Simcenter Femap, a complex model simulator, are affected:
+The following versions of Simcenter Femap, a simulation application, are affected:

 3.2 VULNERABILITY OVERVIEW

-The affected application contains an out-of-bounds write past the end of an allocated structure while parsing specially crafted X_T files.
+The affected application contains an out of bounds write past the end of an allocated structure while parsing specially crafted files.
 This could allow an attacker to execute code in the context of the current process.